Upward-Spiral-Science/the-fat-boys/draft/questions.md

 ###Questions About My Project

 We have 2 datasets.

-The first dataset has data for 1,119,299 synapses and 144 features for each synapse.
-Each 6 consecutive features correspond to a single fluorescent marker, for a total of 24 markers.
+The first dataset has data for 1,119,299 subjects (synapses) and 144 features for each subject.
+Each 6 consecutive features, to our best guess, correspond to a single fluorescent marker, for a total of 144/6 = 24 markers.
 It is as of now unclear what these 6 features represent exactly.

-The second dataset has data for the same 1,119,299 synapses and an additional 3 features.
-These 3 features correspond to the x-location, y-location, and slice number for the corresponding synapse in the conjugate array tomography images.
+The second dataset has data for 1,119,299 synapses and an additional 3 features.
+These 3 features, to our best guess, correspond to the x-location, y-location, and slice number for the corresponding synapse in the conjugate array tomography images.

 **Descriptive**

-What are the features?
-For the first dataset, each synapse is equipped with 6 features, likely corresponding to some sort of fluorescent marker intensity values in different color channels. (this is our best guess...)
-For the second dataset, each synapse is equipped with 3 features, corresponding to the location of the synapse within the image (x, y, z or slice)
 How many features do we have?
-taken in total, we have 6+3 = 9 features
+Are the 1,119,299 synapses in dataset 1 and dataset 2 in the same order?
+What do the features represent exactly in dataset 1 correspond to exactly?
+What do the features represent exactly in dataset 2 correspond to exactly?
-Are some of the features constant throughout all synapses and thus irrelevant?
+Are some of the features constant throughout and thus irrelevant?
-Judging from a preliminary look at the data, none of the features are constant throughout all synapses.
-Thus, all or most of them might be potentially relevant.
-What does each column from the raw data set given represent?
 How distinct are the features?
-Are they highly correlated?
+Are any of them highly correlated?
+Are any of the features NaNs or Zeros or Infinity or undefined or blank?
+Would it affect our processing?
-Are the number of features and the number of samples in a good proportion?
+What is the ratio between the number of features and the number of samples?
+Is the problem statistically well posed?

 **Exploratory**